anjandebnath/javacertification/README.md

         `public Scanner(File source) throws FileNotFoundException {`

    So, any method that invokes this constructor should either handle this exception or add a throws clause to declare that the method can throw this exception.

+- **While implementing a method, it is acceptable to either provide the throws clause listing the same exception type as the base method or a more specific type than the base method.**

+        interface IntReader {
+            int readIntFromFile() throws IOException;
+        }

+        public class ThrowClause1 implements IntReader{

+            @Override
+            public int readIntFromFile() throws FileNotFoundException {
+                return 0;
+            }
+        }

+   - **Unchecked exceptions can still be added or removed from the contract when compared to the base class method’s throws clause.**

+            @Override
+            public int readIntFromFile() throws FileNotFoundException, NoSuchElementException {
+                return 0;
+            }

+   - NoSuchElementException can get thrown from the readIntFromFile() method.
+This exception is an unchecked exception.

 - **Static initialization blocks cannot throw any checked exceptions**
     Why?